 Kentucky’s COVID-19 numbers continue to fall, governor says

-Kentucky's rate of positive COVID-19 cases fell again Friday and it appeared the state would have a fifth straight week of decline in the number of cases, Gov. Andy Beshear said.
+Kentucky's rate of positive COVID-19 cases fell again Monday and the state had a fifth straight week of decline in the number of cases, Gov. Andy Beshear said.

-“This says you’re doing the right things and we’re headed in the right direction," Beshear said in a news release.
-"But even if you’ve been vaccinated, we have to continue to wear masks and social distance until we can defeat this thing once and for all.”
+It's the first time the state has had five weeks of declining cases since the initial case of COVID-19 was confirmed in Kentucky last March, Beshear said.

+“We are seeing some of the best COVID-19 news that’s been out there since we began this fight,” he said.

 Comments